jhvanderschee/hugobricks/content/en/docs/settings/footer.md

 ---
 title: Footer
+weight: 4
 ---

-## Show logo
+## Logo image

-With this boolean variable you can choose between showing the logo in the footer, or just the name of the website.
+Here you can specify the path to the logo that should be displayed in the footer.

 ## Menu items